madgik/exareme/Deployment/README.md

 3) Start the Exareme service for that particular worker by replacing workerN with the appropriate name: ``` ansible-playbook -i hosts.ini Start-Exareme-Worker.yaml -c paramiko  --ask-vault-pass -e@vault_file.yaml -vvvv -e "my_host=workerN"```

-### Stop AN Exareme Worker
+### Stop ΟΝΕ Exareme Worker

-If at some point you need to stop only one worker at a time you can do so by replacing workerN with the appropriate name:
+If at some point you need to stop only one worker, you can do so by the following command replacing workerN with the appropriate identifier:
 ``` ansible-playbook -i hosts.ini Stop-Exareme-Worker.yaml -c paramiko  --ask-vault-pass -e@vault_file.yaml -vvvv -e "my_host=workerN"```

 ## Test that everything is up and running